 - Slack is not considered secure or HIPAA-compliant.
 No PHI (protected health information) belongs there, and in general any discussion involving individual research participants should be conducted via SECURE: e-mail rather than Slack.

 - Slack is not an archive.
-Our free lab account only allows us to view the last 10,000 messages, and to store 5gb of files–everything older than that disappears.
+We can search in our lab account, but it’s not that easy to go back and reconstruct details of conversations and decisions made.
 So we use Slack for rapid, concurrent conversation–but anything that we might want to refer to later needs to be documented, most likely in GitHub.

 3.2 Lab website

-Our lab website is where we communicate what we do and share our work with the outside world.
+Our lab website is one place where we communicate what we do and share our work with the outside world.
 This is hosted on our public GitHub repository, which you will need a GitHub account to edit.
 See the README at github.com/DecisionLabUCSF/decisionlabucsf.github.io to learn how to add your team profile.
 Because this is a public repository, anyone can read the code that we use to build the website, and it also has an open license inviting other investigators to use this code to design their own websites if they wish.
-(Kate Rankin’s lab is building a new website based on our website’s code…)

 As I say in the README, you can think of GitHub as like a supercharged Google Docs for code, allowing multiple people to work on code together, keeping track of who made what changes and when, making it easy to reverse changes that have been made, and allowing different versions to be developed at the same time.
 Tools like this are commonly used by software companies to maintain quality and avoid/fix bugs.
 We won’t be using all of the sophisticated tools in GitHub that they use, but generally I think scientists have a lot to learn from software developers: Facebook and Google can’t survive with sloppy code and neither can we.